| | | |

 strains of prewar German Composer Kurt Weill and

-Three Penny Opera.
+his Three Penny Opera.

 Oscar Award winning American director, James Cameron